mrecords121/ephyr/components/restreamer/docs/deploy_digitalocean_EN.md

 [DigitalOcean] requires the created droplet to be accessible via [SSH].

-It's not required to use Ephyr re-streamer, so just specify a random password.
+It's not required for using Ephyr re-streamer, so just specify a random password.
 Or specify an appropriate [SSH] key if you know what you're doing.

 ![SSH access](images/do_1.5.jpg)